Merchant On-Boarding Policy

 -

-Google undertakes a comprehensive security assessment during the merchant onboarding process.
+Google undertakes a comprehensive security assessment (where applicable) during the merchant onboarding process and at periodic KYC refresh.

 -